Installation

 Note

-If using python 3.8, first install numpy using pip before installing starfish.
+If using Windows or Apple Silicon (M1+), first install napari using pip before installing starfish.

 To use napari for interactive image visualization via display() you must also install napari: